Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 .. note::

   The Terra and Aer packages both require a compiler to build from source before you can install.
-Ignis, Aqua, and the IBM Quantum Provider backend do not require a compiler.
+The IBM Quantum Provider backend do not require a compiler.

 Installing elements from source requires the following order of installation to